Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 - Display number of products available with or without applying filter in the shop section

 * User account
+- Register and sign in with social media account
 - Incentive : free delivery for purchase about 20 euros.
 - Follow up : reminder to take the test again to asses possible new needs
 - Recover password if forgotten